Religion in pre-Islamic Arabia

-Arabian polytheism, the dominant form of religion in pre-Islamic Arabia, was based on veneration of deities and spirits.
-Worship was directed to various gods and goddesses, including Hubal and the goddesses al-Lāt, al-‘Uzzā, and Manāt, at local shrines and temples such as the Kaaba in Mecca.
-Deities were venerated and invoked through a variety of rituals, including pilgrimages and divination, as well as ritual sacrifice.
-Different theories have been proposed regarding the role of Allah in Meccan religion.
-Many of the physical descriptions of the pre-Islamic gods are traced to idols, especially near the Kaaba, which is said to have contained up to 360 of them.
+In pre-Islamic Arabia, the dominant religious practice was that of Arab polytheism, which was based on the veneration of various deities and spirits, such as the god Hubal and the goddesses al-Lāt, al-‘Uzzā, and Manāt.
+Worship was centred on local shrines and temples, most notably including the Kaaba in Mecca.
+Deities were venerated and invoked through pilgrimages, divination, and ritual sacrifice, among other traditions.
+Different theories have been proposed regarding the role of "Allah" (a word in Arabic that is now chiefly associated with God in Islam) in the Meccan religion.
+Many of the physical descriptions of the pre-Islamic gods and goddesses are traced to idols, especially near the Kaaba, which is said to have contained up to 360 of them.